Improve your Large Language Models (LLMs) with Active Learning

 How to integrate Active Learning into your Project?

 To add active learning to your existing LLM project, you can orient yourself on the architecture OpenAI uses for its content moderation setup.
 In the illustration below, you see a regular training loop where data is collected from different sources and then used to train a model.
-The three lightly blue blocks create a feedback loop from production data where new data is selected and fed back to the training set.
+The three Lightly blue blocks create a feedback loop from production data where new data is selected and fed back to the training set.

 Active learning helps your deployment stay up to date with changes in data (data drift) and continuously improves the model performance to reduce false positives and false negatives.